telerik/xaml-docs/controls/radgridview/export/export-formats/excelml.md

 	e.Styles.Add(style);
 {{endregion}}

-You can check the [article]({%slug gridview-export-events%}) for more information on how to define an ExcelMLStyle.
+You can check the [Export Events]({%slug gridview-export-events%}) article for more information on how to define an ExcelMLStyle.

->__InitializingExcelMLStyles__ event will be only raised when exporting with ExportFormat.ExcelML
+>important __InitializingExcelMLStyles__ event will be only raised when exporting with ExportFormat.ExcelML

+>You can read more about the export events [here]({%slug gridview-export-events%}).

 # See Also